 Longstaff Longstaff has proudly used British excellence in all areas of production, making sure every piece of our collection is designed with thought and made with care.

 Made in Great Britain isn’t just about the principle of supporting British manufacturing.
 We love finding small companies with extraordinary skills, who are driven by quality and innovation.
 By talking to the makers, understanding their skills and experience, we can collaborate to achieve brilliant results.
-Working with Sean O’Flynn, a bespoke shirt maker, lead to our beautifully sharp pyjama collar, adding the kind of British tailoring which only comes with years of experience and dedication.
+Working with Sean O’Flynn, a bespoke shirt maker, led to our beautifully sharp pyjama collar, adding the kind of British tailoring which only comes with years of experience and dedication.

-Family life was Sophie’s focus for many years but one day, picking up a paint brush for the fist time in a decade, she found that she couldn’t stop.
+Family life was Sophie’s focus for many years but one day, picking up a paint brush for the first time in a decade, she found that she couldn’t stop.
 The ideas kept coming until Sophie’s unique prints and her own style of bold, self-confident loungewear became Longstaff Longstaff.

 “Sitting down surrounded by inks and paints is when I lose all sense of time and really start to enjoy myself.
 By using different techniques, I can explore the design in unexpected ways so I love experimenting with cut outs, spraying bleach, scraping away at gesso or blowing ink through a straw.
 But I also love the modern marriage of traditional drawing methods and the technology of digital printing and the incredible detail it can achieve.